vikashask/MEAN-Interview-Question/Angular/interview-question.md

         Flexible Routing with Lazy Loading Features
         Easier to Learn

-### 19.How Routing Works In Angular 2.?
+### How Routing Works In Angular 2.?

     Routing is a mechanism which enables user to navigate between views/components.
 Angular 2 simplifies the routing and provide flexibility to configure and define at module level (Lazy loading).

     The angular application has single instance of the Router service and whenever URL changes, corresponding Route is matched from the routing configuration array.
     On successful match, it applies redirects and the router builds a tree of ActivatedRoute objects and contains the current state of the router.
     Before redirection, the router will check whether new state is permitted by running guards (CanActivate).
     Route Guards is simply an interface method that router runs to check the route authorization.
     After guard runs, it will resolve the route data and activate the router state by instantiation the required components into <router-outlet> </router-outlet>.

-### 20.What Are Event Emitters And How It Works In Angular 2?
+### What Are Event Emitters And How It Works In Angular 2?

     Angular 2 doesn’t have bi-directional digest cycle, unlike angular 1.
     In angular 2, any change occurred in the component always gets propagated from the current component to all its children in hierarchy.
 If the change from one component needs to be reflected to any of its parent component in hierarchy, we can emit the event by using Event Emitter api.

     In short, EventEmitter is class defined in @angular/core module which can be used by components and directives to emit custom events.

     @output() somethingChanged = new EventEmitter();

     We use somethingChanged.emit(value) method to emit the event.
 This is usually done in setter when the value is being changed in the class.

     This event emit can be subscribed by any component of the module by using subscribe method.

     myObj.somethingChanged.subscribe(val) => this.myLocalMethod(val));

-    What Is The Use Of Codelyzer In Angular 2 Application.?
+### What Is The Use Of Codelyzer In Angular 2 Application.?
-    Answer :

     All enterprise applications follows a set of coding conventions and guidelines to maintain code in better way.
 Codelyzer is an open source tool to run and check whether the pre-defined coding guidelines has been followed or not.
 Codelyzer does only static code analysis for angular and typescript project.

     Codelyzer runs on top of tslint and its coding conventions are usually defined in tslint.json file.
     Codelyzer can be run via angular cli or npm directly.
 Editors like Visual Studio Code and Atom also supports codelyzer just by doing a basic settings.

     To set up the codelyzer in Visual Studio code, we can go to File -> Preferences -> User Settings and add the path for tslint rules.

     Hide   Copy Code